 - Carefully remove the plant from its container and place it in the newly prepared pot, ensuring all root systems are covered by soil.

-- Always consult with your bonsai tree’s nursery before repotting to ensure the new soil is appropriate.
+- Always consult your bonsai tree’s nursery before repotting to ensure the new soil is appropriate.

-- Fill pot three-quarters of the way full with fresh, sterile potting soil and add enough water to cover the roots.
+- Fill the pot three-quarters of the way with fresh, sterile potting soil and add enough water to cover the roots.

-It’s time to repot your bonsai tree!
+This will help to prevent the roots from drying out during the repotting process.
+It’s time to repot your bonsai tree.
 Before doing so, do the following:

 - If the tree is in a pot, remove it too.

-- Press down on the roots to force the soil into the roots and then water the well.
+- Press down on the roots to force the soil into the roots, then water the well.

-- Fill a large container with fresh, moist soil and place the bonsai on top.
+- Fill a large container with moist soil and place the bonsai on top.

 - Remove all the old soil and fertilizers (unless directed otherwise).